rcsb/ciftools-java/README.md

                 .add(-3.14, 5.0)
                 .leaveColumn()

-                // after leaving, the builder is in AtomSite again and provides columns .enterCartnY()
+                // after leaving, the builder is in AtomSite again and provides column names .enterCartnY()
                 .add(0.0, -1.0, 2.72)
                 .markNextNotPresent()